tchx84/Flatseal/DOCUMENTATION.md

 #### Persistent

-List of the homedir-relative paths created in the sandbox.

 Name | Type | Description | `flatpak-override` equivalent
 --- | --- | --- | ---
 Files | Input | Allow the application to only to access to the targeted directory while restricting other applications from accessing it. <br /> <br /> Starting from the user directory (`$HOME` or `~/`), the targeted directory will be remapped to the application's directory (`~/.var/app/$FLATPAK_APP_ID/[PATH]`) if it has no write access to the targeted directory. <br /> <br /> For example, persisting `.mozilla` will map `~/.mozilla` to `~/.var/app/org.mozilla.Firefox/.mozilla`. <br /> <br /> This is also a technique used to declutter the user directory, as it prevents the application from writing to `~/`. | `--persist=[PATH]`

 #### Environment

-List of variables exported to the application.

 Name | Type | Description | `flatpak override` equivalent
 --- | --- | --- | ---